Nkaleth/My-portfolio/README.md

 In order to run this project you need:

 - Clone this repo
-- Go to the 1erAvance branch.
+- Go to the contactForm-pair branch.
 - Open the index.html file in your browser
 - Enjoy it. 😃